If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 So, what is the best multivitamin for vegans?

-Well, it’s a close call between Nature’s Dynamics and Trio Formulas.
+Well, it’s a close call between Wholier and Future Kind.
 Both are great products.

-All in all, I would say Natures Dynamics Vegan Garden Gummy Adult Organic Multivitamin takes the prize, but there really isn’t a lot in it.
-These seem to be the most widely enjoyed by the vegan community and, as they are not too expensive, they are reasonable to purchase each month.
+All in all, I would say the Vegan Multivitamin by Future Kind takes the prize, but there really isn’t a lot in it.
+These seem to be the most widely enjoyed by the vegan community and, while they are more expensive than their competitors, you do get what you pay for.

-These vitamins contain all of the nutrients that are commonly lacking in a vegan diet apart from vitamin D, which you possibly should be supplementing separately anyway.
+These vitamins contain all of the nutrients that are commonly lacking in a vegan diet including vitamin D. Some would argue, however, that you may be better off supplementing vitamin D separately, but that’s largely a matter of personal preference and individual needs.

 As anyone who has done a little homework on the subject will tell you, there are a lot of multivitamins for vegetarians on the market, and choosing the best vitamins for vegans can be a challenge.

-It may be difficult to shop for the best vitamins for vegans due to the presence of gelatin in a lot of vitamins, but hopefully, this review has shed a little light on what you should be looking for and given you a few brands to try out.
+Although it may be difficult to shop for the best vitamins for vegans due to the presence of gelatin in a lot of supplements, hopefully these reviews have shed a little light on what you should be looking for and given you a few brands to try out.